themanhimeslf/McAnarchyServerFiler/Logger/planlegging.md

     --VIS PÅ NETTSIDE

-    Get the Player Count Data: Use a script to fetch the player count data from Minetrack or ServerStats4.
+    Use a script to fetch the player count data from Minetrack or ServerStats. (press the github/yt for whatever you chose)

-    Embed the Data on Your Website: Use HTML and JavaScript to display the player count on your website4.
-Here's a simple example:
+    Use HTML and JavaScript to show the player count on your website.

     https://www.youtube.com/watch?v=Zjt0p7VoP3E
     https://github.com/leonardosnt/mc-player-counter

-Laget med hjelp av Co-pilot og august.
 ---